XRPLF/xrpl-dev-portal/content/references/xrpljs2-migration-guide.md

 Sometimes you want to use the current open ledger because it has the pending results of many transactions that are likely to succeed, such as when looking up the state of the [decentralized exchange](decentralized-exchange.html).
 In other cases, you want to use a validated ledger, which only incorporates the results of transactions that are finalized.

-When making API requests with xrpl.js 2.0 using the , you should explicitly [specify what ledger to use](basic-data-types.html#specifying-ledgers).
+When making API requests with xrpl.js 2.0 using `Client.request()`, you should explicitly [specify what ledger to use](basic-data-types.html#specifying-ledgers).
 For example, to look up trust lines using the latest _validated ledger_:

 **ripple-lib 1.x:**